shawndreck/learning-nginx/README.md

 ### Increase TLS Session Duration

 Maintain a connected client’s SSL/TLS session for 10 minutes before needing to re-negotiate the connection.
 Add these to the rest of your ssl_ directives, either in http in main configuration or server block in per domain config

+### Enable HTTP/2
+Browsers only support this over https
+Requires openssl version 1.0.2+ use `openssl version` to check with openssl version you have installed.

+To enable http/2, add the following to your server block for 443 port
+    listen    443 ssl http2;
+    listen    [::]:443 ssl http2;